-Vasospastic angina, variant angina, or Prinzmetal angina is known a clinical entity characterized by chest pain at rest with transient ischemic electrocardiographic changes in the ST segment, with prompt response to nitrates.
+Vasospastic angina, variant angina, or Prinzmetal angina is a known clinical entity characterized by chest pain at rest with transient ischemic electrocardiographic changes in the ST segment, with a prompt response to nitrates.
 These symptoms are attributed to coronary arteries spasm.

 Incidence or prevalence of Prinzmetal angina is still unknown.
 The reason for this is the possible misdiagnosis or confusion with other conditions that might present with the same symptoms, and further evaluation is not sought.
 Some studies show that the Japanese population has an increased risk of developing vasospastic angina when compared with Caucasian populations.
-The difference between the Japanese population and Caucasian population is up to three times higher.
+The incidence in the Japanese population compared to the Caucasian population is up to three times higher.
 The average age of presentation of vasospastic angina is around the fifth decade of life.
-According to sex, females are more likely within the Japanese population to experience vasospastic angina.
+Within the Japanese population, females are more likely to experience vasospastic angina.

 The underlying mechanism in the development of coronary artery spasm is multifactorial.
-One of the mechanisms that might generate the spasm is an increased reactivity of the vessels to vasoconstrictive stimuli and subsequent high-grade stenosis in a segment of the coronary or diffusely, creating low coronary flow and with this myocardial injury due to ischemia.
-The etiology of the hyperreactivity of the coronary vessels is unclear but could be related to endothelial dysfunction and primary smooth muscle cells of the coronary vessels that might have impaired regulatory mechanism for vasoconstriction and vasodilation.
+One of the mechanisms that may generate the spasm is an increased reactivity of the vessels to vasoconstrictive stimuli and subsequent high-grade stenosis in a segment of the coronary or diffusely, creating decreased coronary artery perfusion and with this myocardial injury due to ischemia.
+The etiology of the hyperreactivity of the coronary vessels is unclear but could be related to endothelial dysfunction and primary smooth muscle cells of the coronary vessels that may have impaired regulatory mechanism for vasoconstriction and vasodilation.
 Balances within the sympathetic and parasympathetic tone is also an important factor that regulates flow in the coronaries.
 Imbalance in this system can predispose exaggerated vasoconstriction under normal circumstance and during exposure of acetylcholine and methacholine.

 Typical cardiovascular risk factors have not directly been associated with the presence of vasospastic angina, except for cigarette smoking and inflammatory states determined by high hs-CRP levels.
-A metabolic disorder such as insulin resistance has also been associated with vasospastic angina.
+Insulin resistance has also been associated with vasospastic angina.